- Future Students

 - As a first-time resident your room will be single style

 - Your room is a two-minute walk from the University

-- Choose your dining plan: regular, medium or large
+- Choose your dining plan: bronze, silver, gold or platinum

 - Dining plans are accepted at the residence dining hall and food service outlets across campus